You are doing SO GREAT!! Trust us, we know how hard a twin pregnancy is, and making it to 15 weeks is no small feat!

 - Learn the signs of preterm labor – If you experience one or more of these, call your doc ASAP!

-5 tips for a better 15th week of your twin pregnancy
+5 tips for a better 15th week

 - Go to bed early, nap if possible.